garreeoke/kates/README.md

 # Kates #

-## Key functionality ##
-* Functions to work with kubernetes client and api
-* Initially will just do creates, but will build verification and other functionality too
+Library to interact with the kubernetes go-client.
+Intially, it will just do creates, but future will have functions to do other actions (delete, verify, modify).

-##Environment Variables##